stephen-asare/WRF-DART-CYCLING/docs/building_models.md

 ---

 ### Building the Weather Research and Forecasting (WRF) Model
 Obtain the WRF-ARW v4.6.1 source code, initialize submodules in the cloning process to ensure all internal dependencies are downloaded.
-Model directory should be created already from compiling the custom libraries above, simply change directory to that directory
+Model directory should be created already from compiling the custom libraries above, simply change directory to that directory.
+If you already libraries, PnetCDF, FFTW3, ARPACK-NG, ParMETIS and LAMMPS without using `rcc_build_stack.sh` above, simply create a directory $MODEL_DIR where all the models will be compiled.
 ```bash
 cd $MODEL_DIR
 mkdir WRF